SAVE THE DATE: 2018 Governance Symposium

 - We present the 2017 Kaleidoscope Award for Exceptional Governance followed by a frank conversation among board members and staff, who teach us how they work and what they have learned.

-- Keynoter Jackie VanderBrug, managing director, global wealth and investment management, Bank of America Merrill Lynch shows us "How to Put Our Money Where Our Mission Is" through using a solid, high return and value-based investing system.
+- Keynoter Jackie VanderBrug, managing director, investment strategist, global wealth and investment management, U.S. Trust Bank of America Private Wealth Management, shows us "How to Put Our Money Where Our Mission Is" through using a solid, high return and value-based investing system.

 - And, 18 practical workshops will give you the latest best governance practices, as well as show you how to support a great board.